ElapseAI/idea-ape-enterprise-docs/docs.md

 - `search_query`: A string that represents the search query for the analysis.
 - `country`: A string that represents the country filter for the analysis.
 It should be one of the values defined in the [`CountriesLiteral`](./data/countrties_literal.txt) enum.
 - `date_filter`: A string that represents the date filter for the analysis.
 It should be one of the values defined in the [`DateFilterLiteral`](./data//date_filter_literal.txt) enum.
-- `api_key`: A string that represents the API key of the enterprise user.

 ### Sample Input
 ```javascript